marano/blog/_posts/2014-05-02-grow-by-learning-to-fail-a-little-better-and-a-little-faster.markdown

 - Present the Post-its to friends, a coworker, or a co-founder, or personally review each Post-it out loud.
 If there’s a fix or a new belief, present the solution or belief for each Post-it.

 - Review all Post-its that need improvement.
 For each, define an action, a new principle or method, and respect it.
-Test it 14 days.
+Test it for 14 days.

 Take a stab at it and ask yourself how you can learn from your experience.

 Producing good ideas requires that we do intellectual work.
 Retrospection can simplify.
-When you need a little motivation to get this stuff going, do it in group or with somebody who's also involved in your project.
+When you need a little motivation to get this stuff going, do it in group or with somebody who's also invested in your project.
 Good luck!